ocurrent/current-bench/HACKING.md

 ...
 ```

+### Deploying using ocurrent-deployer

+We have a live branch on the current-bench repo which is deployed by `ocurrent-deployer` everytime something is merged to the branch.
+For this, we have a docker stack deploy on the machine we run `current-bench` on.
+The docker stack deploys using the `docker-compose.yaml` file in the environments folder.

 ### Some errors you might run into

 1. If docker cannot find the environment file, you have to provide the full path to the env file in the Makefile for the specific make target.